stt-datacore/website/static/crew/dsc_landry_commander_crew.md

 published: true
 ---

 A "use" crew, rather than an investment.
-The #1 SEC proficiency gives her gauntlet work right from 1/4 and strong SEC voyage numbers with a splash of SEC/SCI can help push your roster into the mid-game.
-Usable +Att at 6 seconds in the arena.
-And the "Disco.
-So hot right now.
-Disco." invisi-trait might pluck her from the freezer in the future, though more storied rosters might find her bases unpalatable now that Disco crew are so plentiful.
+The #1 super rare SEC proficiency gives her gauntlet work right from 1/4 and her arena attack is quick enough to be useful, even if it's painfully short.
+Despite sporting the Discovery tag, she's not a recommending thaw between bad bases and a plethora of other options.
+Ultimately replaceable, she makes the best target on brand new rosters for whom gauntlet work can be difficult to find.